Data-Driven Prediction and Control of Hammerstein-Wiener Systems with Implicit Gaussian Processes: Data-Driven Predictive Control with Implicit Gaussian Process Model

 \section{Data-Driven Predictive Control with Implicit Gaussian Process Model}

-This section applies receding horizon data-driven predictive control using the implicit Gaussian process predictor described in Section~\ref{sec:3}.
+This section applies receding horizon DDPC using the implicit GP predictor described in Section~\ref{sec:3}.
 In detail, considering the problem of tracking an output reference $r_k$ at time $k$, the following expected control cost is considered at time $k$: